 In rare cases rubella can lead to serious complications.
 In one in 6,000 cases it can lead to inflammation of the brain; in one in 3,000 cases it can affect blood clotting.

 The incubation period for rubella is 14 to 21 days, with most people developing a rash between 14 and 17 days after exposure.

 In most cases rubella is a mild condition, but if you suspect you have the disease you should contact your doctor to have it confirmed.
 Phone the surgery, rather than visit, in case there are pregnant women in the waiting room.

 Rubella can be diagnosed with a blood test.

 Stay away from work and keep a child off school until you have consulted a doctor.

 Why can rubella be dangerous if you are pregnant?

-Some pregnant women will have immunity to rubella, either from having had the disease in the past or from being vaccinated.
-However, if a pregnant woman who does not have immunity catches the virus, she can pass it on to her unborn child.
+However, if a pregnant woman who does not have immunity contracts the virus, she can pass it on to her unborn child.

 The virus can cause a number of birth defects known as congenital rubella syndrome (CRS).
 Defects include mental handicap, cataract, deafness, heart abnormalities and slower than normal foetal growth.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information